Fatehpur, Uttar Pradesh

-Fatehpur is a city in the state of Uttar Pradesh, India.
-Situated between the rivers Ganga and Yamuna, the city is named after Babu Fateh Chandra, who helped Rani Lakshmi Bai in the freedom struggle.
-It is located 120 km south of the state capital Lucknow.
+Fatehpur is a city in Fatehpur district in the state of Uttar Pradesh, India.
+Situated between the rivers Ganga and Yamuna.
+Fatehpur is located 120 km south of the state capital Lucknow.

 History

 The known history of Fatehpur is as old as the Vedic era.
 Alexander Cunningham has written about "Bhitaura" and "Asani" places of this district, while discussing about the residuals of the Vedic era.
 There are proofs that the Chinese traveller Huen Tsang visited the Asani place of this district.

 In the village Renh, which is 25 km south-west of Fatehpur town, some articles of archaeological interest have been found, from around 800 BC.
 Many articles like coins, bricks, idols, etc. of the Maurya period, Kushan period, and Gupta period have been found throughout the area, which are very important from an archaeological point of view.
 Golden coins of the period of Chandragupta II have been recovered from the village of Bijauli.
 The bricks used in the fort of Asani are also of the Gupta Period.

 The Khajuha town, situated on the Mughal road, is a very old town.
 Its description has been found in the old Hindu scripture "Brahma Purana".
 Mahmud Ghaznavi is reported to have captured Fatehpur during his campaigns against the Gahadavala dynasty.
 In 1561 AD, Mughal emperor Humayun passed through this town while invading Jaunpur Sultanate.
 On 5 January 1659, Mughal emperor Aurangzeb had a fierce battle with his brother, prince Shah Shuja and defeated him near this place, forcing him to flee to Burma.
 To celebrate the victory, he constructed a large, beautiful garden, "Badshahi Bagh" and a big lodge having 130 rooms.

 During the Mughal regime, the control of Fatehpur shifted over time to the hands of Jaunpur, Delhi and Kannauj.
 In 1801, this region came under the control of the East India Company, and in 1814 it was given the status of a sub-division (Paragana), while the headquarters were at Bhitaura, which is now a block office.
 In 1826, Fatehpur was re-designated as a district headquarters.

 The Bawani Imli massacre memorial built near Khajuha in Fatehpur has its own history.
 On 28 April 1858, the revolutionary Jodha Singh Ataiya and his 51 companions were hanged on a tamarind tree.
-It is also known as the second Jallianwala Bagh.
 Ataiya's memorial is in Khajuha.